This course covers Forklift Operator Safety Training for Lift Truck

 Successful participants will receive a wallet and wall size certificate.

-The certificate is valid for two years.
+The certificate is valid for three years.

 Your company will be provided with all the relevant paperwork as proof of training.